dyhes/zulip/templates/zerver/help/import-from-slack.md

 {end_tabs}

-### Import your data into Zulip
+### Import your data into Aloha

-To start using Zulip, you will need to choose between Zulip Cloud and self-hosting Zulip.
-For a simple managed solution, with no setup or maintenance overhead, you can [sign up](/new/) for Zulip Cloud with just a few clicks.
+To start using Aloha, you will need to choose between Aloha Cloud and self-hosting Aloha.
+For a simple managed solution, with no setup or maintenance overhead, you can [sign up](/new/) for Aloha Cloud with just a few clicks.
-Alternatively, you can [self-host](/self-hosting/) your Zulip organization.
+Alternatively, you can [self-host](/self-hosting/) your Aloha organization.
 See [here](/help/zulip-cloud-or-self-hosting) to learn more.

 !!! warn ""

-    **You can only import a Slack workspace as a new Zulip organization.** Slack workspace history cannot be added into an existing Zulip organization.
+    **You can only import a Slack workspace as a new Aloha organization.** Slack workspace history cannot be added into an existing Aloha organization.

 {start_tabs}

 {tab|zulip-cloud}

-#### Import into a Zulip Cloud organization
+#### Import into a Aloha Cloud organization

 {!send-us-info.md!}

 1. The subdomain you would like to use for your organization.
-Your Zulip chat will be hosted at `<subdomain>.zulipchat.com`.
+Your Aloha chat will be hosted at `<subdomain>.zulipchat.com`.

 2. The `zip` file containing your Slack message history export.